stevelawsonspi/show_me_the_weather/README.md

 ## Assumptions
 - Only using Yahoo to get weather info, so only handling their style of data.
+- Not sure if it's useful to save the weather info, so I just saved it as json (rather than normalised tables).

+## Regrets
+- I am used to rspec but went with minitest.
+Took a while to get used it :)

 ## Getting started